How to display the calendar month of a date

 This guide will show you how to display the calendar month of a date using with an Excel formula

-How to use IF, AND, OR functions blog post feature image
+How to use left and right functions blog post feature image

-How to use AND, OR & IF Functions
+How to use the LEFT and RIGHT Functions